orbitalquark/textadept/doc/manual.md

     export PATH=$PATH

-**Linux and BSD Note:** providing a single binary that runs on all Linux and BSD platforms proves challenging, since the versions of software installed vary widely from distribution to distribution.
+**Linux Note:** providing a single binary that runs on all Linux systems proves challenging, since the versions of software installed vary widely from distribution to distribution.
 If you get an error like:

     error while loading shared libraries: <lib>: cannot open shared object
     file: No such file or directory

-you will need to [compile](#Compiling) Textadept manually for your system, which is not difficult.
+you will need to [compile](#Compiling) Textadept manually for your system, which is a very straightforward and easy process.

 ![Linux](images/linux.png)
 &nbsp;&nbsp;